JuliaDocs/Highlights.jl/docs/src/man/lexer.md

 ```

 Assigns two or more *tokens* at once based on the capture groups present in the regular
 expression that is used.
-Token count and group count **must** match exactly.
+Token count and group count **must** match exactly and all parts of
+the matching substring must be covered by exactly one group with no overlap between groups.

 ### Calling Other Lexers